Women's Summit Event Returns To Saratoga, Hosts Panels And Networking

 “I'm really delighted that there are a number of initiatives, certainly also like this, around women,” said Lazarus.
 “It's really important to me that we have a lot of women in the industry.
 My senior leadership team is more than half women.”

-Lazarus and Brothers not only discussed HISA and the progress being made across the country, but also delved into the topics of challenges and strategies for balancing a career and family, the importance of diversity and inclusion in the workplace, and the need for professionalization and technological advancement in the industry.
+Lazarus and Brothers not only discussed HISA and the progress being made across the country, but also delved into the challenges and strategies for balancing a career and family, the importance of diversity and inclusion in the workplace, and the need for professionalization and technological advancement in the industry.

 “We can't stay in the dark ages.
 If we want to continue to build the incredible legacy that horse racing has, we've got to take advantage of the tools that are available to us.
 We have to professionalize,” said Lazarus.